Zeta is racing through Virginia after cutting power to 2.5 million and killing three in Southeast

 At least three fatalities have been attributed to Zeta — a 55-year-old man in Louisiana was electrocuted by fallen power lines; a man in Georgia was crushed by a falling tree; and a person in Biloxi, Miss. drowned.

-New Orleans and Atlanta, where hundreds of thousands of customers were without power, were the two big cities most severely impacted by the storm.
+New Orleans and Atlanta, where hundreds of thousands of customers were without power, were the two big cities most severely affected by the storm.

-As of 11 a.m.
-Thursday, PowerOutage.us reported the following number of customers in the dark by state (rounded to the nearest thousand):
+As of noon Thursday, PowerOutage.us reported the following number of customers in the dark by state (rounded to the nearest thousand):

 On Thursday, tropical storm warnings were issued as far north as southwest Virginia, while flood watches extend all the way to the New Jersey shore.
-A widespread two to three inches of rain is expected from Zeta’s remnants as they soak the Mid-Atlantic, all while unleashing strong to damaging winds in the southern Appalachians.
+A widespread 2 to 3 inches of rain is expected from Zeta’s remnants as they soak the Mid-Atlantic, all while unleashing strong to damaging winds in the southern Appalachians.

 When it slammed ashore southeast Louisiana as a high-end Category 2 hurricane Wednesday afternoon, Zeta was tied as the most powerful hurricane to strike the Lower 48 this late in the year, the most recent in a hurricane season that simply won’t quit.